jundalisay/spblist/content/en/research/sarkar/yogic-treatments/infertility-male.md

 ---
-title: "Natural Remedies for Impotency and Infertility"
+title: "Impotency and Infertility Natural Remedies "
 weight: 42
-description: "Constipation due to the defective functioning of the liver is the main cause of piles, but generally no serious ailment can develop for one reason only"
+description: "In most cases, if not all, impotency is a disease of the intemperate"
 image: "/photos/consult.jpg"
 icon: "/icons/sarkar.png"
 ---

 ## Symptoms for Impotency and Infertility